By Mohit Gupta, Technical Sales Manager at Provar

 Note: While you can use Provar to execute test cases in parallel via ANT (either on the same agent to get a single test report or via multiple agents with separate test reports) this could impact memory consumption during execution.

-Azure Devops has an easy solution for the problem statement we mentioned above.
-Using Azure Pipelines, it allows us to execute a set of different test plans on different agents in parallel.
+Azure DevOps has an easy solution for the problem statement we mentioned above.
+Using Azure Pipelines, allows us to execute a set of different test plans on different agents in parallel.

 - Agent 1: Test Plan 1 with Chrome